 The minor concession of a break clause in the backstop would still enable M. Barnier and his team to claim victory.
 Look, they would be able to say, we managed to extract a divorce bill of £39 billion from the UK government — something which for many months seemed uncertain.
 The Irish border will remain open; Europe will continue to have access to UK markets, while attracting some businesses and jobs to re-locate to Paris and Frankfurt from the City.
 But there is every risk that the EU will continue to mistake intransigence for strength right up until 29 March.

 The only logic for the EU doing this would be in the hope that the Commons will buckle and drop its demands for an exit clause.
 The EU may be drawn to the prospect of winning this battle of nerves.
 But it would be a dangerous gamble, given how much the mood is hardening in Britain.
-Polls show that even in Northern Ireland, 40 per cent support no deal and 70 per cent of Leavers across the UK are ready to accept short-term disruption as the price of a clean Brexit.
+Polls show that even in Northern Ireland, 37 per cent support no deal over Theresa May’s deal and 70 per cent of Leavers across the UK are ready to accept short-term disruption as the price of a clean Brexit.
 Every MP who votes on May’s deal will know they are answerable, at least in part, to these voters.

 There is no doubt that it would be painful and disruptive in the short term.
 The pound would drop by about 10 per cent, inflation might double from 2 per cent to 4 per cent; and economic growth might grind to a halt.
 But it will not be an economic cataclysm.
 Goods will still be traded across the Channel, as they are across the Atlantic and with the Far East, trade deal or no trade deal.
 World Trade Organization (WTO) rules will ensure that trade continues to be conducted under the same system that governs our trade with America.